floweredscarf/su25/labs/lab12/index.md

 **Answers (click to view):**
 </summary>
 The tallest LLRB tree that we can get from a 2-3 tree is by stacking 3-nodes, which contain a black node on top of a red node.
-The maximum height of the LLRB tree is therefore double the height of the corresponding 2-3 tree.
+If the height (longest path from root to leaf node) of the 2-3 tree is $H$, then the maximum height of the LLRB tree is $2H+1$.

 We can perform searches and range queries just like for binary search trees, since these don't modify the tree structure.
 However, we must change our